balena-io/balena-cli-masterclass/README.md

 root@827b231:/usr/src/app#
 ```

-This also works in multicontainer applications, simply pass the name of the
+This also works in multi-container applications, simply pass the name of the
 appropriate service as defined in `docker-compose.yml` you'd like to access
 the shell for.